 I’ve started going through my old notes.
 I basically made a duplicate document where I can change everything (I don’t want to completely erase work I’ve already done).
 As I’m going through, some of the plotting I’m doing doesn’t necessarily have to do with Book One.
 But I know that overall it will be beneficial.
 I don’t want to spend too much time on this, as I’ve made it my goal to publish Book One in 2019, but it is something that has to happen.

 There’s really only one big thing I have that I want to work on next.
 Now, you might think I’m a bit crazy about this, but I want to properly plan out Autumn’s class schedule.
 Sounds a bit much, right?
 Not for me.
 This is what I kept getting hung up on the most during my writing.

 Knowing Autumn’s class schedule helps me figure out where she is and when, who she is with, and makes the whole timeline of things make sense in my mind.
 I had made a schedule for her before, but I don’t quite feel like it’s right.
 It just didn’t seem realistic to me.
 And I know, this is something that, on its own, won’t be in the story, but it will help me navigate a timeline.

 I’m honestly kind of looking forward to this.
 I was always the kind of student who loved planning out my class schedule each year.
 I know, I’m a nerd.
 But once I do this, I really feel confident I will have everything that I need

 What’s Your Writing Process?

 Some of you pantsers might think I’m crazy for spending so much time plotting.
-Like I said, I’m a stickler for consistency, and since this is a series, I need to keep all of my “facts” straight.
+As I said, I’m a stickler for consistency, and since this is a series, I need to keep all of my “facts” straight.
 Plus, I just love the plotting process.
 It really helps me become hyper-focused on my characters and storylines.